wikiZ/RedGuard/README.md

 In the above basic interception case, the default interception method is used, that is, the illegal traffic is intercepted by redirection.
 By modifying the configuration file, we can change the interception method and the redirected site URL.
 In fact, this The other way is a redirect, which might be more aptly described as hijacking, cloning, since the response status code returned is 200, and the response is taken from another website to mimic the cloned/hijacked website as closely as possible.

-Invalid packets can be misrouted according to two strategies:
+Invalid packets can be misrouted according to three strategies:

 - **reset**: Terminate the TCP connection immediately.
 - **proxy**: Get a response from another website to mimic the cloned/hijacked website as closely as possible.